 Consider this: If all image viewing software in the whole wide world were “color-managed”, that is, they converted the image to the color characteristics of their particular output device to render it, you could send images around in whatever color space you chose, and the proper conversion would done to display it.
 Alas, that is a Utopian dream; in “the wild” that is generally not the case.
 That’s why sRGB has become a defacto least-common-denominator; most consumer displays up to this time have approximated this color space, so things looked “about right”, mostly, sometimes, well…

 In your own world, there are a few good reasons to save your final image to a file in its working profile.
 Mainly you’d do this to support further editing in another software, preserving the larger gamut.
-If you do that, make sure the working profile is embedded in the file.
+If you do that, make sure the corresponding working profile is embedded in the file.

 Printing an image requires the same consideration as displaying it; a custom profile that represents the printer’s color capabilities should be the conversion destination.